I’m sharing several options for investing in the TSP.

 So essentially what happens with L funds is they move from being more risky to more conservative over time, ending with the L income fund, which is how the investment stays while you are actually withdrawing from it in your older years.

 It the case of the L 2040 fund, it moves from the allocation in the first graphic above to the second.
 Quarterly reallocating the investment gradually from roughly 28% to 80% invested in treasuries and bonds.

 Investment Allocation Strategies for Your TSP

-Below is a list of different potential asset allocations you could use with your thrift savings plan.
+Below is a list of different potential TSP asset allocations you could use.
 I’ve pulled these from various sources and as I discover new ones, I will update this.
 Please send me your recommendations with supported documentation.

 The S&P 500 Index